LesiaChaban/gdk-oci-mysql/05-review-code/review-code.md

 The application uses [Micronaut integration with Flyway](https://micronaut-projects.github.io/micronaut-flyway/latest/guide/) to create a database schema on the fly by:

-1. Including the following dependency:
+1. Including the following dependencies:

 	_oci/pom.xml_